Bosstown Sound: "The Sound Heard Around the World"

 Record producer Alan Lorber materialized a concept to congregate several progressive Boston bands, and promote them as a new unique music scene, in a similar fashion that led to the birth of the San Francisco Sound.
 In his article Bosstown Sound 1968 - The Music and Time, Lorber wrote Boston was a logical epicenter for his marketing plan "since it was a place for new and progressive music forms from the folk days, and had an exceptionally strong initial sales potential in the 250,000 college students in residence in Boston's 250 colleges and universities".
 Lorber also mentioned that Boston "had a large number of performance clubs where artists could develop before touring nationally.
 There were many pop music college and commercial radio stations which could expose the new product on a grass-roots level".
 Based on his past successes with the label, MGM Records agreed to showcase the bands Lorber signed.
-Conviently, the company's studio was situated in New York City, making it easier for Lorber to manage and record several groups.
+Conveniently, the company's studio was situated in New York City, making it easier for Lorber to manage and record several groups.

 Another important figure in the Bosstown Sound was Dick Summer, one of Boston's most popular deejays, who worked at that time for WBZ (AM).
 After Summer left WBZ in 1968, he ultimately returned to Boston and was hired by WMEX Radio in May 1969, and he continued to play the Boston Sound bands.
 Summer was directly responsible for the initial radio boom that Bosstown musical acts would experience, and arranged concerts and outdoor festivals in the Boston area where the local bands could hone their skills in anticipation of being signed to a recording deal.
 It was also Summer who coined the "Bosstown Sound" phrase to create a sense of cohesion among the bands.
 On January 20, 1968, MGM Records commenced its advertisement campaign for the Bosstown Sound by funding for a patriotic-style ad in Billboard magazine that read: "The Sound Heard Around the World; Boston!!".
 On the same date, three Boston-based groups known well to the underground scene -- Ultimate Spinach (better known as Underground Cinema prior to the album), Beacon Street Union, and Orpheus had their debut albums released on the MGM label.